 This house features a ladder and a staircase.
 Making use of all spaces, especially vertical ones, are key to making the most of turning your tiny house into a tiny home.

 Patios and decks can be a key feature for making the best out of space for your tiny home.
 If you’re more of an outdoorsy person, you can get the most out of your yard by having a tiny house for the square footage of your property.
-A garden, a hot tub patio like shown above, a fire pit with plenty of patio furniture as a socialization space, so you can still spend time with your loved ones and socialize while being in the comfort of the outdoors and your property.
+A garden, a hot tub patio like shown above, and a fire pit with plenty of patio furniture as a socialization space, so you can still spend time with your loved ones and socialize while being in the comfort of the outdoors and your property.
 Outdoor heating systems have been made easier to buy at your local home hardware store.

 With all the opportunities, tiny homes are certainly an investment that can be worthwhile and much cheaper in the long run.
-A shed to tiny house can be just as luxurious as a luxury home, without the luxury home price.
+A shed to a tiny house can be just as luxurious as a luxury home, without the luxury home price.
 It is certainly a benefit that will let you take advantage of spending more time on living your life and spending your money on things you want, other than high extra living expenses, and getting the most out of spending time inside your home and outside your home.
 Less cleaning, upkeep, and work, more time for fun, being connected to the outside world, and relaxation.

-There are a lot of factors to consider when deciding if a tiny house is for you; size, price, family, just to list a few.
-So, as we come to a close ask yourself; is this minimalistic cozy lifestyle the one for you?
+There are a lot of factors to consider when deciding if a tiny house is for you; size, price, family – just to list a few.
+So, as we come to a close, ask yourself; is this minimalistic cozy lifestyle the one for you?
 Could you find yourself turning a shed into your very own tiny home?
 Ask us how we can guide you!

 Roland E. McPherson, PE

 Colonial Barns & Sheds Dedicated Structural Engineer